CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/public-safety-for-growing-city.md

 - intro:
   - title: Public Safety for a Growing City
     short_desc: >
-      The FY19 Budget provides marquee investments, including more police officers, EMT’s, and firefighters, equipped with 21st century technology to meet the public safety needs of a growing City.
+      The FY19 Budget provides investments in more police officers, EMT’s, and firefighters, equipped with 21st century technology to meet the public safety needs of a growing City.
     sidebar_menu: true
 - text_block:
   - title: Robust, Effective and Accountable